cloud007bond/Simple_shell/README.md

 # Simple_shell
-this is charles and marvellous simple_shell project
+this is charles and marvellous simple_shell project!